 Born in Romania, Diana's parents left when Diana was three and moved to Chicago.
 It is there that Diana heard the Blues for the first time at the age of 8 when she was brought up onstage at The Back Room on Rush St. in Chicago to sing.
 It was also in Chicago that she booked the part as one of the children in the movies Home Alone I & II.

 Diana has played shows and festivals with her biggest achievement being the 2019 Open Air Blues Festival in Brezoi, Romania for 8,000+ people.
-She graced the cover of Guitar Girl Magazine for their Blues edition, was the winner of 3 LA Critics Music Awards for Best Blues Artist, Best Female CD (Album: Long Road) and Fan Favorite and is spreading her love of music, the Blues and guitar wherever she goes.
+She graced the cover of Guitar Girl Magazine for their Blues edition, was the winner of 3 LA Critics Music Awards for Best Blues Artist, Best Female CD (Album: Long Road) and Fan Favorite.

 "When you want something so bad it feels like a curse...Heading down a narrow path.
 Don't let them make you feel small and question your Worth.” ~ lyrics from the song “Worth” off Diana’s forthcoming album "Queen of My Castle."